creativemindsplugins/cm-invitation-codes/readme.md

 * **Two E-mail Confirmation** (pro version) – Strengthen security by mandating dual email confirmations for new user regs.
 * **Tailored Registration Query Builder** (pro version) – Customize your reg forms with questions tailored to different user roles.
 * **Short-code Functionality** – Deploy login and reg operations on any page or post with the convenience of shortcodes.
-* **By-Invitation Registration** (pro version) – Keep user registration exclusive by allowing only invited individuals to sign up.
+* **By-Invitation Registration** – Keep user registration exclusive by allowing only invited individuals to sign up.
 * **Capped Invitation Codes** (pro version) – Control the user intake by setting limits on the usage of each set of invitation codes.
 * **Time-Bound Registration Codes** (pro version) – Create time-sensitive invitation codes for user registration.
 * **Pre-Set Role Designation** (pro version) – Automate the assignment of user roles post-registration linked to specific invitation codes.